 Today marks two months since our sweet baby girl was discharged to us from the hospital, in the car seat that we had purchased from Target at 9:00 pm the night before.
 Our lives have changed dramatically in the last 60 days.
 We figured out the diapers (we chose cloth); we found a good formula (Earth’s Best Organic); and we have been reading, as much as we can, about transracial adoption.
 Our baby has been showered with gifts and donations from family, friends, and even strangers.
 Truly, people have been coming out of the woodwork to bestow their generosity upon our little one, and for that we are so grateful.
 We met a woman in the baby section of Target who helped us choose a bottle, and she met us a few days later with a huge box of nearly new size newborn clothes.
 Friends of ours whose children are just a bit older have given us their hand-me-downs.
 Other friends hosted a wonderful surprise baby shower for us.
 The kindness has been overflowing.

 As we start this new chapter in our lives, we are so thankful for all of the support we have received.
 There are many different perspectives and opinions about adoption, and we have received a lot of questions from people about what led us to pursue it.
-While there are a lot of things I would like for people to know about adoption, above all, it is that adoption is not charity.
+While there are a lot of things I would like for people to know about adoption, above all, it is that adoption is not charity and it is not about saviorism.
 For us, adoption has been a beautiful path for us to grow our family and to share our love with another person.
 Each day has been a new adventure in getting to know our sweet baby, to see her big beautiful brown eyes grow with curiosity, to see her smile her first smile, and to feel her tiny heartbeat when I snuggle her close.
-I know we won’t be perfect parents, but we’ll always do everything we can to do right by our baby and her birth mother.
+I know we won’t be perfect parents, but we’ll always do everything we can to do right by our baby and her first mother.